Paper 1:

 1: How did Elizabeth’s authority change at home and abroad?

-2: How were royal authority and feudalism challenged in Medieval England?
+2: How and why was authority and feudalism challenged in the Middle Ages?

-Popular uprisings against the Crown: the social, economic, religious and political causes of the Pilgrimage of Grace; the implications for royal authority; Henry VIII and his government’s reaction and the impact of the uprising.
+What popular uprisings took place against the Crown in the Early Modern Era?
+Including the social, economic, religious and political causes of the Pilgrimage of Grace; the implications for royal authority; Henry VIII and his government’s reaction and the impact of the uprising.

-Divine Right and parliamentary authority: the causes of the English Revolution; the New Model Army and the development of political radicalism during the Civil War era; the short and long-term impact of the English Revolution, including the significance of trial and execution of Charles I and Oliver Cromwell and the Commonwealth.
+What was Divine Right and how did parliamentary authority evolve in the Early Modern Era?
+Including, the causes of the English Revolution; the New Model Army and the development of political radicalism during the Civil War era; the short and long-term impact of the English Revolution, including the significance of trial and execution of Charles I and Oliver Cromwell and the Commonwealth.

-Royal authority and the right to representation: the causes of the American Revolution including the relationship between the government and people; impact and significance of the American Revolution.
+How was royal authority challenged because of the right to representation?
+Including, the causes of the American Revolution including the relationship between the government and people; impact and significance of the American Revolution

 Spring Term

-1: The extension of the franchise: radical protest; the Great Reform Act, causes and impact, including further reform; Chartism, causes, actions and impact.
+How far and why was the franchise extended in the early industrial era?
+Including, radical protest; the Great Reform Act, causes and impact, including further reform; Chartism, causes, actions and impact.

-Protest and change: campaigning groups and their methods and impact, including the Anti-Slavery movement; the Anti-Corn Law League; factory reformers; social reformers.
+To what extent were campaigners and protestors successful in demanding change in the nineteenth century?
+Including campaigning groups and their methods and impact, including the Anti-Slavery movement; the Anti-Corn Law League; factory reformers; social reformers.

-Workers movements: the development of trade unionism and its impact, including Grand National Consolidation Trades Union (GNCTU), Tolpuddle Martyrs, New Model Unions and new unionism, including the match girls’ and dockers’ strikes.
+To what extent were workers movements successful in the nineteenth century?
+Including, the development of trade unionism and its impact, including Grand National Consolidation Trades Union (GNCTU), Tolpuddle Martyrs, New Model Unions and new unionism, including the match girls’ and dockers’

 Summer Term